brianhockett/Airspace-Transition-Analysis/README.md

 **Notes:**

 * Creates the `airspace` table if it does not exist.
-* Commits data in batches of 2000 for efficiency.
+* Inserts data into `airspace` in batches of 2000 for efficiency.

 ### 3. `transform.py`

-**Purpose:** Extracts airspace regions from an external API, enriches OpenSky data with airspace info, calculates per-hour event rates (entrances, exits, total events), and writes enriched data to Parquet files.
+**Purpose:** Extracts airspace regions from an external API, enriches OpenSky data with airspace info, calculates per-hour event rates (entrances, exits, total events), and writes enriched data to Parquet files to maintain geographic attibutes.

 **Usage:**